-Implement the arrangements of the Hornsby/Ku-ring-gai Local Disaster Plan (DISPLAN) to effectively and efficiently prevent, prepare for, respond to and recover from emergencies.
+Implement the arrangements of the Hornsby/Ku-ring-gai Local Emergency Management Plan (EMPLAN) to prevent, prepare for, respond to, and recover from emergencies effectively and efficiently.

 Support emergency response and suppression activities under the direction of the incident management agency.